bitcoin/bitcoin/CONTRIBUTING.md

   - Create topic branch
   - Commit patches

-The project coding conventions in [doc/developer-notes.md](doc/developer-notes.md) must be adhered to.
+The project coding conventions in the [developer notes](doc/developer-notes.md) must be adhered to.

 In general [commits should be atomic](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_commit_convention) and diffs should be easy to read.
 For this reason do not mix any formatting fixes or code moves with actual code changes.

 Commit messages should be verbose by default consisting of a short subject line (50 chars max), a blank line and detailed explanatory text as separate paragraph(s); unless the title alone is self-explanatory (like "Corrected typo in main.cpp") then a single title line is sufficient.
 Commit messages should be helpful to people reading your code in the future, so explain the reasoning for your decisions.
 Further explanation [here](http://chris.beams.io/posts/git-commit/).

-If a particular commit references another issue, please add the reference, for example "refs #1234", or "fixes #4321".
-Using "fixes or closes" keywords will cause the corresponding issue to be closed when the pull request is merged.
+If a particular commit references another issue, please add the reference, for example `refs #1234`, or `fixes #4321`.
+Using the `fixes` or `closes` keywords will cause the corresponding issue to be closed when the pull request is merged.

 Please refer to the [Git manual](https://git-scm.com/doc) for more information about Git.